homeall/.github/profile/README.md

-# Hi there 👋

-Welcome to the HomeAll nerd cave!
-Where YAML meets caffeine, and **everything can (and probably should) be automated**.

-- 🛠️ **DevOps Maniac** — Ansible?
-Terraform?
-Terragrunt?
-Yes, please.
-- 🏠 **Homelab Pro** — Proxmox clusters are my spirit animal.
-- 🚀 **GitOps or bust!** — If it’s not in Git, does it even exist?
+# AI Ops Lab by Emil 🔧🤖

+Automate smarter with **AI + n8n**. 🤖⚡
+Short, copy-paste tutorials and real DevOps tips from a homelab-obsessed engineer. 🏠🧪
-We break things so you don’t have to.
-We automate things so we can break even more things, faster.
+We break things so you don’t have to — and automate so we can break better. 🔁🔥

+### What you’ll get 📦
+- 🧩 n8n workflows & AI agents (Claude, OpenAI, MCP)
+- 🔗 Webhooks, APIs, scraping, observability
+- 🛠️ Practical DevOps: **GitOps, Kubernetes, Terraform, Proxmox**
+- 🎁 Free templates + project code on GitHub

 ---